 Just like the dot-com bubble, there is fraudulent behavior.
 Some of these scammers are hoping to take advantage of the hype in the industry.

-Here are a few things to look out for to make sure you don’t get caught up in a crypto scam.
+Here are a few things to look out for to make sure you don’t get caught up in a cryptocurrency scam.

 Before you invest in any cryptocurrency, ask yourself, “Who is behind the project?”
 Do they have any experience with blockchain technology and cryptocurrencies or digital assets?
 Are there any reputable advisors on the team?